ciaranmooney/backup/README.md

 TODO
 --
+* Duplicity backup on server (raspberrypi) uses a ton of /tmp space which clobbers the install.
+Need to increase size of raspberrypi root or tmp
 * Change PGP key to one I actually use.
 * Change server_install.sh to server_copy.sh, and copy across a
 server_install.sh that installs files.